 In the CBC adaptation of Douglas Coupland's jPod, Carol is continually pressuring Ethan for grandchildren.

 In The Nanny, Fran's mother was very obsessed with having grandchildren from Fran, despite the fact that her other daughter has several children.
-It's stated several times that Yetta nagged Sylvia about giving her grandchildren years ago.
+It's stated several times that Yetta nagged Sylvia about giving her grandchildren years ago (specifically, when Fran was giving Sylvia grief, Sylvia turned and blamed Yetta for pressuring her for grandchildren.
+Yetta simply responded, "That's right, Cookie, it's payback time.")

 Discussed in an episode of Designing Women.
 Mary Jo tells the story of the first time she visited her parents after being married.
 They told her they weren't comfortable with her and her husband having sex under their roof, then spent the entire trip pestering them for grandchildren.